YLeventoux/fiberSolve/README.md

-this code calcul the fundamental mode of a given step index optical fiber by solving the bessel function for the fiber (with dichotomie) it give the waist, neff, Aeff
+This program computes the fundamental mode (LP01) of a step-index optical fiber by solving the Bessel functions of the fiber using a dichotomy method.

-the waist is calculated either with gaussian aproximation or with patermann 2
+It outputs the effective index (neff), the mode field diameter (waist), and the effective area (Aeff).

+The mode field diameter can be evaluated in two ways:
+• Gaussian approximation (1/e² criterion)
+• Petermann II definition

+The effective area (Aeff) can also be obtained with two approaches:
+• Gaussian approximation (π·w₀²)
-the Aeff is calculated either with gaussian approximation or with the field integral formula
+• Rigorous field integral formula

-it has been done to be more precise than the marcus formula that doesn't work well, and it's easier to use than EM mode solver
+Compared to the Marcus approximation, which is often inaccurate for practical fibers, this method provides higher precision while remaining much simpler to use than a full electromagnetic mode solver.